dimi-fn/Various-Data-Science-Scripts/SEO/README.md

 </p>

 * It tells us how **complete** the results are (*completeness* in terms of the given results).
-  * A perfect recall score of 1 means that all relevant docs were retrieved, but <ins>it says nothing about how many irrelevant docs were also retrieved</ins>.
+  * A perfect recall score of 1 means that all relevant documents were retrieved, but <ins>it says nothing about how many irrelevant documents were also retrieved</ins>.
   * Preference for higher recall than precision: e.g. youtube recommendations, seeking online library collections/scientific articles: There is need for plethora of information/documents/results retrieved even if some of them might be irrelevant to some extent.

 <br><br>